-The Learning Commons brings together academic learning supports to help students with areas such as writing, library research, citing, time management, study skills, exam preparation, English language support, career planning and much more.
-Remember we are still very much here to support students’ academic success through our on-demand and bookable virtual services (e.g., via chat or zoom), online workshops and online tutorials, especially SPARK.
-Connect with us Online Today!
+The Learning Commons brings together academic learning supports to help students with areas such as writing, library research, citing, time management, study skills, exam preparation, English language support, numeracy and math support, career planning and much more.
+We support students’ academic success through our on-demand and bookable services, online workshops and online tutorials, especially SPARK.
+Connect with us today!

-For more service information, including zoom or chat links for drop-in services, and other types of partner services on offer, follow the links below:
+For more information, including links for drop-in services, availability of bookable online consultations, and other types of partner services, follow the links below:

 - Libraries - Research Help

 - ESL Open Learning Center (OLC)

 - Student Numeracy Assistance Centre at Keele (SNACK) - Numeracy & Math Help

 - Hours: 11 a.m. to 6 p.m., Monday to Thursday | 11 a.m. to 5 p.m.
 Friday

 - Location: Scott Library, 2nd Floor Research Pod